In this article, we will cover how to load and edit assets for attendees, companies, sessions, and content hub listings.

 Assets are various digital objects that can be associated with an attendee, a company, a listing in your content hub, or a session.
 These can include various links and file types.
 Attendees and company contacts can load assets directly to their profiles.

 Assets display in a horizontal slider three at a time, with the last asset added to the furthest left and the first asset to the furthest right.
+There is a 25 MB limit on asset uploads.

 To load an asset, first select what type of asset you are loading from the list: